 The Company's brokerage business is subject to regulation by, among others, the Securities and Exchange Commission (the "SEC"), the Commodities Futures Trading Commission, the National Futures Association, the Municipal Securities Rulemaking Board and the Financial Industry Regulatory Authority ("FINRA") in the United States, the Financial Conduct Authority ("FCA") in the United Kingdom, the Jersey Financial Services Commission in the Isle of Jersey, the Securities and Futures Commission in Hong Kong, and various state securities regulators in the United States.
-In addition, Oppenheimer Israel (OPCO) Ltd. operates under the supervision of the Israeli Securities Authority.
+In addition, Oppenheimer Israel (OPCO) Ltd. operates under the supervision of the Israel Securities Authority.
 Past events surrounding corporate accounting and other activities leading to investor losses caused increased regulation of public companies.
 Certain legislators continue to publicly advocate that the SEC has not taken adequate enforcement action against firms and individuals.
 Various states are imposing their own regulations that make compliance more difficult and more expensive to monitor.

 In July 2010, Congress enacted extensive legislation entitled the Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") in which it mandated that the SEC and other regulators conduct comprehensive studies and issue new regulations based on their findings to control the activities of financial institutions in order to protect the financial system, the investing public and consumers from issues and failures that occurred in the 2008-9 financial crisis.
 Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships with, Hedge Funds and Private Equity Funds (the "Volcker Rule") was published by the U.S. Federal Reserve Board as required by the Dodd-Frank Act in 2011.
 The Volcker Rule is not applicable to the Company.
-Recent announcements make it appear increasingly likely that the rules surrounding financial institutions may change in the U.S.